 - Complete scheduled readings and daily assignments before coming to class, and arrive prepared to talk about the readings. - Submit assignments on time.
 Each assignment will have a specific date and time by which you must complete it.
 If, for any reason, I don't have your assignment by the specified time, then your assignment is late.
-Late assignments will lose 10 points per class-day late. - When preparing hard copies of assignments, use a laser printer.
+Late assignments will lose 10 points per class-day late.
+If you must turn in an assignment late, please submit your document (in person) after class or during scheduled office hours. - When preparing hard copies of assignments, use a laser printer.
 This class focuses on professional writing, and ink-jet printers are not acceptable for professionalquality documentation. - Follow assignment guidelines closely.
 Any assignment not prepared according to my instructions in format, organization, style, or content could receive a grade of F.